julianwyz/resume/resume.md

 ## Experience

-### <span>Senior software engineer, Defendify Cybersecurity</span> <span>July 2020 -- Present</span>
+### <span>Senior software engineer, Defendify.com</span> <span>July 2020 -- Present</span>

-- Single-handedly designed and built a standalone system to programmatically create user reports in flexible document formats including PDF and DOCX using LibreOffice, Node.js, Redis and AWS S3.
-- Lead a team of internal and contract engineers to design and develop a standalone API service.
+- Designed and implemented a document generation system to produce more than 1000 monthly customer reports using Go and NATS for scalable task management and fault tolerance.
+- Led numerous efforts to modernize and mature the product's tech stack.
+This includes leading a transition from a singularly JavaScript stack to a Go one.
+- Simplified microservice inter-connectivity with the use of a NATS messaging backplane.
+- Built an automated website vulnerability scanner conformant with OWASP standards.
+- Developed a Learning Management System from the ground up with client interface and API used by over 5000 customers every month.
+- Provisioned a dedicated SMTP service to send mock Phishing emails to several thousand customers each month.
 - Built brand new client web app using Vue including numerous backend system upgrades to support new frontend experiences.
 - Worked to ensure security best-practices including minimizing threat surface, data-leakage and DDoS attacks.
 All production systems are subjected to professional ethical hacking and penetration tests.
-- Designed data structures for the production PostgreSQL database.
+- Architected data structures for both greenfield and existing production PostgreSQL databases.
-- Implemented new, and updated existing, API endpoints and core libraries in Node.js.
-- Deployed an automated production email newsletter system to replace manual administrative tasks.
+- Developed numerous internal utility libraries to increase technical leverage and team efficiency.
 - Participated in regular peer code reviews and sprint planning and estimation.
-- Migrated services and projects to be Docker compatible for scaling and increased ease of development.
+- Mentored junior engineers on best practices.
+- Involved in regular product strategy meetings with product owners and other stakeholders.
+- Conducted technical interviews of senior engineer candidates.

 ### <span>Full-stack engineer, Likeable Local</span> <span>November 2016 -- March 2020</span>